Azukiro/Pokemon/README.md

 # Pokemon

-Realization of Pokemon in java.
-Including different game modes such as the random battle mode or the League mode.
+Realization of Pokemon combat in java.
+Including different game modes such as the random battle mode or the Pokemon League fights.